Scott Griffiths says Plymouth Argyle can improve

 New Plymouth Argyle loan signing Scott Griffiths says he feels the team is a lot better than their 19th place in League Two suggests.

-The 26-year-old Peterborough left-back joined on a month's loan on Tuesday and went straight into the side for the win over Aldershot that evening.
+The 26-year-old Peterborough left-back on Tuesday and went straight into the side for the win over Aldershot that evening.

 "To me it doesn't look like a team in that position," Griffiths told BBC Radio Devon.

 "Hopefully while I'm here I'd love to see the team climb a few positions."

 Griffiths had not played a game this season until the 2-1 victory over the Shots in the Johnstone Paints Trophy.

 He only found out about Argyle's interest that morning and then made a five-hour journey to Plymouth that day.

 "I rushed home, packed everything and drove down," he continued.

 "It was definitely a bit of a challenge as I've played two reserve games in the past two weeks, but prior to that nothing since the start of pre-season.

 "It was straight into the changing room, kit on and play - there wasn't time for a proper pre-match, but it seemed to work out OK."